paulLeClair/P-Engine/README.md

 # P-Engine
 This is a WIP hobby game engine!
+So far all development and testing has been done on Windows 10, but I plan to add support for other operating systems once the engine has enough functionality to justify doing that; I'm hoping to write the engine code to be as platform-agnostic as I can until then.

 Hopefully one day it will provide a fairly simple C++ interface for building 2D/3D games with.
 Currently I'm working on building up a Vulkan framework, and I think I'm (hopefully) close to a working "Hello, Triangle."
 I do active development on a private repo, so this is just a snapshot of where the engine is; I hope to add new content as it comes!